Skip To Content

 Our Challenge

 Welcome to Smart Energy GB.
-It’s our task to engage everyone in England Scotland and Wales with the national rollout of smart meters - and we are all thrilled to have this once-in-a-career chance to communicate with the whole of our diverse nation.
+It’s our task to engage everyone in England, Scotland and Wales with the national rollout of smart meters - and we are all thrilled to have this once-in-a-career chance to communicate with the whole of our diverse nation.

 Our campaign is one of the most far-reaching of any campaign in the country.
 We are talking to consumers from all backgrounds, across the whole of Great Britain.
-Our legal duties mean that we have a particular need to make sure that consumers who are harder to reach or need greater support are not left behind (already an important part of our responsibilities and likely to be an increasing focus over the period leading to 2025).
+Our legal duties mean that we have a particular need to make sure that consumers who are harder to reach or need greater support are not left behind (already an important part of our responsibilities and likely to be an increasing focus over the period leading beyond 2025).

-We’re looking forward to meeting you, and hope you’ll be as fired up about the challenge ahead as we are.
+We’re looking forward to meeting you and hope you’ll be as fired up about the challenge ahead as we are.

 The Smart Energy GB team